Kronark/Kron/syntax.md

 ## **COMMENTS**:

-Preceeded by symbol `#` followed by content in simple text form.
+Preceeded by the symbol `#` followed by content in simple text form.
 Everything after the `#` symbol is considered part of the comment, which means comments can start after code or take up an entire line themselves.

 ``` kron